 What is the Grammar of African American Language?

-The grammatical system, or morphosyntactic features, of AAL has been the focus of many researchers since the widespread study of AAL began in the 20th century.
+The grammatical system, or grammar of AAL is comprised of morphosyntactic features and patterns.
+The grammar of AAL has been the focus of many researchers since the sociolinguistic study of AAL began in the 1960s.
 The study of the grammatical system of AAL is growing as ongoing research is identifying more regional differences across the United States.
 These grammatical features put into perspective the variation of language use and give us a better idea of the constant change in AAL and language in general.
-One distinctive difference between MAE and AAL is the complexity of the tense and aspect system.
+One distinctive difference between WME and AAL is the complexity of the tense and aspect system.
 That being said, it is the richness of the tense and aspect system that really sets AAL apart from other varieties of English which have less aspectual and modal markers and a more simplistic system.
-Sociolinguist Charles Debose (2015) presents a systematic account of tense and aspect markers in AAL as well as many other grammatical features that are similar to and different from MAE.
+Linguist Charles Debose (2015) presents a systematic account of tense and aspect markers in AAL as well as many other grammatical features that are similar to and different from WME.
 Using many of the features described in DeBose (2015), Rickford (1999), Wolfram (1969), Fasold (1972), Craig and Washington (2006), and many others in the field of sociolinguistics, the list of features to follow is made up of some of the most analyzed grammatical features of AAL across the 20th and 21st centuries.
-Note that not all of these features are unique to AAL, in fact many overlap with other varieties of English such as MAE, Southern American English (SAE), and Chicano English (ChE) so that it appears they are not unique to one particular dialect/variety; much of the differences between AAL and other varieties arise from the combination of features and the way in which those features are used by speakers.
+Not all of these features are unique to AAL, in fact, many overlap with other varieties of English such as WME, white Southern American English (SAE), and Chicano English (ChE).
+Many of the differences between AAL and other varieties arise from the combination of features and the way in which those features are used by speakers.

 Aside from the uniqueness of the tense and aspect system of AAL, there are a number of other features that contribute to the vitality of AAL.
 Again though this list isn't exhaustive, the following features are meant to help illustrate features of AAL, that when combined, lend to its distinctiveness from other language varieties in the United States.

-Double modals are found in constructions that where two modal verbs (can, may, will, could, might, would, ought to, used to, should) occur alongside one another and indicate mood(s), such as obligation, possibility, certainty and permission to name a few.
+Double modals are found in constructions that where two modal verbs (can, may, will, could, might, would, ought to, used to, should) occur alongside one another and indicate mood(s), such as obligation, possibility, certainty, or permission.
 When modal verbs are combined, i.e. I might could go to the party or I might oughta take the dinner out of the oven, the force of the mood being conveyed is lessened or slightly altered.
 For example, I might could go to the party is less forceful than I might go to the party or I could go to the party.
 The same could be said for I might oughta take the dinner out of the oven.
 Double Modals are a feature of AAL that is shared alongside other Southern varieties of American English.

 Third Person Singular –s Absence

-This feature of AAL omits the –s on third person singular verbs, i.e. He walk to school.
-This feature is common throughout Caribbean languages and highlights the shared history between AAL and these languages, and the linguistic features that they also share (see How did AAL Develop? for more in-depth discussion on the origins of AAL and the relationship between these two language varieties).
+A common pattern in AAL is the omission of –s on third person singular verbs, i.e. He walk to school.
+This pattern is common throughout Caribbean languages and highlights the shared history between AAL and these languages, and the linguistic features that they also share (see How did AAL Develop? for more in-depth discussion on the origins of AAL and the relationship between these two language varieties).
 Additionally, this realization for AAL is fairly complex, as we don’t see the unmarking of verbs in first or second person contexts, which is evidence of the rule-governed nature of AAL as well as its complexity.

 A feature of AAL that differs from other varieties of American English is that of possession.
 Though other American English varieties exhibit variation with respect to possessive nouns and pronouns, AAL demonstrates variation patterns in ways that these varieties do not.
 The first main difference is the absence of the possessive suffix on nouns and pronouns, e.g. That boy__ dog is outside, where AAL can exhibit absence of the –s marker on the noun/pronoun that is doing the possessing.
-An important point to note is that context matters with this feature, such that the way word order functions in English, a listener can easily understand what the speaker expresses as possessed; in fact, this is a common feature in many languages throughout the world, especially in the Caribbean.
+Context matters with this feature, such that the way word order functions in English, a listener can easily understand what the speaker expresses as possessed.
+In fact, this is a common feature in many languages throughout the world, especially in the Caribbean.
 The second main difference involves a process of regularization by analogy, where forms or patterns are changed to match up to the more common pattern.
 In this case, we can see regularization of possessive pronouns in AAL, such as That’s mines, rather than That’s mine, which comes about based on other forms such as yours, his, hers.

-Another common feature of AAL is the use of it for there in constructions that show the existence of something.
-For example, most varieties of MAE mark existential constructions with there, e.g. There’s a lot of snow outside, whereas AAL can mark this construction with it, i.e. It’s a lot of snow outside.
-This construction is also found in other varieties of American English as well as in creole languages throughout the Caribbean.
+Another common feature of AAL is the use of it or they for there in constructions that show the existence of something.
+For example, most varieties of MAE mark existential constructions with there, e.g. There are some people inside, whereas AAL can mark this kind of construction with it or they, i.e. It’s a lot of snow outside or They's a good show on TV.
+While it for there is geographically widespread in AAL, and found in other varieties of American English as well as in creole languages throughout the Caribbean, they for there is found most in Southern-based varieties.

 Copula and Auxiliary Absence

 Copula Absence in AAL may be one the most commented on features of this language, but also has a fairly complex set of rules.
-Copula in English refers to forms of to be (so, is, am and are), while auxiliary refers to forms of have, can, must, will, could, should, be, etc. that can convey tense, aspect, mood or voice.
-First, AAL (or any other variety for that matter) does not omit or delete the am form of be, such that no speaker of AAL would ever say I coming over for I am coming over, therefore this feature doesn’t occur in the first person.
+In English, copulas are the inflected forms of to be (is, am and are), while auxiliary refers to forms of have, can, must, will, could, should, be, etc. that can convey tense, aspect, mood, or voice.
+First, AAL does not omit or delete the am form of be, such that no speaker of AAL would ever say I coming over for I am coming over, therefore this feature doesn’t occur in the first person.
 Where this feature does occur is in cases were the copula would be conjugated as is or are.
 A good rule of thumb for understanding this process, is that it occurs in places where other varieties contract the copula, i.e. You’re going to want to get your coat could be realized in AAL as You going to want to get your coat.
 So, in cases where you find is or are in other varieties that cannot be contracted, i.e. That’s where they are cannot be That’s where they’re, therefore you wouldn’t find AAL speakers saying That’s where they for That’s where they are.
-Another interesting point about AAL and copula absence is that though other varieties of American English, especially Southern English, exhibit copula absence in cases where are would be used, AAL is unique in its use copula absence in cases of is (Wolfram and Schilling 2015).
+Another interesting point about AAL and copula absence is that though other varieties of American English, especially Southern English, exhibit copula absence in cases where are would be used, AAL is unique in its use copula absence in cases of is (Wolfram and Schilling 2016).
 Though many linguists think that this feature is a result of a substrate influence from West African and West Caribbean languages, another interesting point about this feature is that it has influenced Southern American English, as copula absence in this variety has increased over the last half century (Wolfram 1974; Feagin 1979).

 A point to be made about ain’t is the common misconception that this marker is an example of “bad” or “incorrect” English.
 But, in fact, English throughout history used to have a first person negative maker, amt, which over the course of time became ain’t.
 As is often the case with language and society, that form became disfavored by people in power, and thus received the connotation of “improper” English, not based on the language system, but based on the social evaluation of the speakers of that system.
 Further, the function ain’t as a marker in constructions is common throughout the world, and is a rather common process in terms of marking negation.